What is a hydroplane?

 And what are the rules?

-The right to stay on the Régates de Valleyfield camping site is temporarily given from July 13th through 17th, 2016.
+The right to stay on the Régates de Valleyfield camping site is temporarily given from July 6th to 8th and to 11th through 16th, 2018.
 Indeed, the City of Salaberry-de-Valleyfield regulations state that loitering or overnight stays in its parks and other public areas are prohibited between 11pm and 8am, except during special events, such as the Régates.

 - The generator can only be used for 20 minutes during meals.